 Jordan and I weren’t unhappy with our jobs (Jordan actually really enjoys his job), but we saw where our path was headed and we didn’t like it.
 But how do we change?

 Why people stay unhappy

-There is a lot of different reason why people stay in jobs they hate, stay with spouses they can’t stand, and give up on living a really good life.
+There are a lot of different reasons why people stay in jobs they hate, stay with spouses they can’t stand, and give up on living a really good life.

 One that really rang true for me is that we like certainty, even if that certainty isn’t ideal.
 We’d rather take $100 than flip a coin to have a 50/50 shot at $200.
 We’d also prefer a terrible, but certain outcome over an uncertain outcome.